-One of the pinnacle offerings of The Knowlton Group is our Business Intelligence/Data Strategy development.
+One of the pinnacle offerings of The Knowlton Group is our Data Analytics Strategy offering.
 Many financial institutions know they can do more with their data, but they don’t quite know how or where to start.

-The financial industry yields a wealth of potential as it relates to business intelligence and developing a successful, sustainable data strategy.
-However, these financial institutions typically do not have the in-house expertise and skills to define and execute a successful business intelligence strategy.
-Credit unions and banks that are able to successfully develop a sustainable business intelligence strategy are able to gain significant competitive advantages including:
+The financial industry yields a wealth of potential as it relates to data analytics and developing a successful, sustainable data strategy.
+However, these financial institutions typically do not have the in-house expertise and skills to define and execute a successful data strategy.
+Credit unions and banks that are able to successfully develop a sustainable analytics strategy are able to gain significant competitive advantages including:

 - Reduce operational and reporting inefficiencies typically resulting in several FTE savings